-You probably learned about mind mapping (welcome on this website 🙂 ).
+You probably learned about mind mapping (welcome to this website 🙂 ).
 When you use mind maps in your studies, you are studying smarter.
 There are more techniques you should be using to make your life even better.
 I included these in the Brain Friendly Toolbox.
 Here they are:

-What is in the Brain Friendly Toolbox
+What is in the Brain-Friendly Toolbox